antronerds/r2-training-courses/docs/Vitiligo_Clin_Cell_biology.md

 For this were are going to analyze a **gene signature** (e.g. T-cells signature), and then explore if this gene-signature is induced in vitiligo samples.

-Let’s try to analyze the presence of T-cells in a more quantitative manner.
-For this were are going to analyze a **gene signature** (e.g. T-cells signature), and then explore if this gene-signature is induced in vitiligo samples.

 A signature (*see chapter 12 from the R2 Tutorial handbook*) can be defined as a collection of genes that are defined on a particular basis.
 This can e.g. be the presence within a gene-ontology class (e.g. melanogenesis), or a functional pathway signature (e.g. Jak-Stat signaling).
 Such a collection of genes may have predictive power for the activity of a process.
 By generating a gene-signature the behavior of all the signature genes are expressed in a single value, a so-called signature score, defined as the average zscore of a zscore transformed dataset (the standard way of visualizing a heatmap).
 In R2, such scores are automatically generated when one generates heatmaps via the “view a geneset” function or in case the dataset is very large a gene signature can be created directly using “Create Gene set signature”.